GiocomoLab/Sosa_et_al_2024/notebooks/Fig7_Ext9_GLM.md

             else:
                 continue

-            # Put ablated features to 0 (you can do random shuffling here instead)
+            # Set ablated features to 0 (you can do random shuffling here instead)
             X_ablated[:, ablate_ind] = 0

             # Make prediction on X_ablated (on CV held-out data)